 The Textbook Justice Library was created by Dr. Dekker, on of Finlandia’s English professors.
 Students donate textbooks that are still being used for class and those textbooks are lent out to other students for the entire semester.
 When copies are limited, financial need is prioritized through clearance from the TRiO office on campus.
 TJL items are searchable in the catalog.
 Stop by the library to inquire about TJL.

 The Library has more than 20 Internet-accessible computers available for students and others to use.
 Academic use has priority over recreational use, students have priority over community courtsey card patrons.
 All of the computers have Microsoft Office software installed.
 Faculty and staff may print for free from library computers.
 Students are given two print and copy cards per semester; each is worth 96 pages.
 Color copies or prints will be worth 2 pages.
 Please ask at the front desk about printing in color.
 Community members and guests are charged 5 cents per page, or a printer card may be purchased for $2.00.
 If you would like to bring your class to the Library to use the computers, please contact us and we will reserve an appropriate number of computers for use by your students.

 Checking Out Materials

 A bar coded Finlandia ID or Library Card is needed to check out materials.
 A Courtsey Card agreement must be filled out by community members before using the library.
 Library cards can be issued on site, you will be able to use the library immediately.
+Students may check out books for 5 weeks at a time, renewals are approved unless another patron has requested the item.
+All library materials are due back the Friday before finals week, unless special arrangements have been made.
 Faculty may check most materials out until the end of the current semester.
 A few items, such as Audiobooks or DVDs, circulate for 3 days.